nitinsaini-git/AwsDevops-git/README.md

 # AwsDevops-git
-This is my first git-Repositry
+This is my first git-Repositry.
+Athor Nitin Sini